snoai/ai-markdown/CONTRIBUTING.md

    ```

 2. **Create a Pull Request**
-   - Go to the AI-MD repository on GitHub
+   - Go to the AI-Markdown repository on GitHub
    - Click "New Pull Request"
    - Choose your fork and branch
    - Fill in the PR template with all relevant information